Princess Helena of the United Kingdom: Death

-Princess Helena died at Schomberg House on 9 June 1923 at the age of 77.
+Helena died at Schomberg House on 9 June 1923 at the age of 77.
 Her funeral, described as a "magnificently stage-managed scene" by her biographer Seweryn Chomet, was headed by King George V. The regiment of her favourite son, Prince Christian Victor, lined the steps of St. George's Chapel at Windsor Castle.
 Although originally interred in the Royal Vault at St George's on 15 June 1923, her body was reburied at the Royal Burial Ground, Frogmore, a few miles from Windsor, after its consecration on 23 October 1928.

 Legacy

 Helena was devoted to nursing, and took the lead at the charitable organisations she represented.
 She was also an active campaigner, and wrote letters to newspapers and magazines promoting the interests of nurse registration.
 Her royal status helped to promote the publicity and society interest that surrounded organisations such as the Royal British Nurses' Association.
 The RBNA still survives today with Aubrey Rose as president.
 Emily Williamson founded the Gentlewomen's Employment Association in Manchester; one of the projects which came out of this group was the Princess Christian Training College for Nurses, in Fallowfield, Manchester.

 In appearance, Helena was described by John Van der Kiste as plump and dowdy; and in temperament, as placid, and business-like, with an authoritarian spirit.
 On one occasion, during a National Dock Strike, the Archbishop of Canterbury composed a prayer hoping for its prompt end.
 Helena arrived at the church, examined her service sheet, and in a voice described by her daughter as "the penetrating royal family whisper, which carried farther than any megaphone", remarked: "That prayer won't settle any strike."
 Her appearance and personality was criticised in the letters and journals of Queen Victoria, and biographers followed her example.
 However, Helena's daughter, Princess Marie Louise, described her as:

 Music was one of her passions; in her youth she played the piano with Charles Hallé, Jenny Lind and Clara Butt, who were among her personal friends, and she was amongst the first members of the Bach Choir of London, founded by Lind's husband (and Helena's former piano teacher) Otto Goldschmidt.
 Her determination to carry out a wide range of public duties won her widespread popularity.
 She twice represented her mother at Drawing Rooms, attendance at which was considered equivalent to being presented to the queen herself.

 Helena was closest to her brother, Prince Alfred, who considered her his favourite sister.
 Though described by contemporaries as fearfully devoted to the Queen Victoria, to the point that she did not have a mind of her own, she actively campaigned for women's rights, a field the queen abhorred.
 Nevertheless, both she and Beatrice remained closest to the queen, and Helena remained close to her mother's side until the latter's death.
 Her name was the last to be written in the queen's seventy-year-old journal.